 Places like Inglewood, Bendigo, Rushworth, Shepparton and Wondonga all have fascinating gold rush histories, which they proudly showcase through local musuems.
 They even offer you the opportunity to prospect for gold!

-The scenery along the way is very picturesque, especially at Little Bird National Park, Woomargama National Park and the gorgeous waters of the Waranga Basin.
+The scenery along the way is very picturesque, especially at Little Desert National Park, Woomargama National Park and the gorgeous waters of the Waranga Basin.
 The rich and varied local produce, which is supplied to regional cafes and restaurants throughout the region, makes this route a real foodies' trail.

 Best places to stop between Adelaide and Sydney